edgar-hd/edgar-hd.github.io/academic_background.md

 **Education**

-**2015 -** : PhD candidate in  James Briscoe’s lab at the Francis Crick Institute and Peter Sollich’s group at King’s College London, London, UK.
+**2015 - 2020** : PhD in  James Briscoe’s lab at the Francis Crick Institute and Peter Sollich’s group at King’s College London, London, UK.

 **2014 - 2015**: Internship in Patrick Müller's lab at the Friedrich Miescher Laboratory of the Max Planck Society, Tübingen, Germany.